-Assessment.
-Examination 1 (90%) Assessment.
-Coursework 1 (100%) Coursework T(10%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Descri ption: This module is assessed by a combination of examination and coursework.
-The examination is worth 90% of the module, and will consist of 4 questions.
-All questions are compulsory.
-The coursework is worth 10% of the module, and is an opportunity for students to gain familiarity with Simulink by performing a few Dynamics and Control related tasks.
-This is a self-study component, and therefore will not be addressed during le ctures; students will, however, be provided with appropriate self-study material including a video tutorial.
-Moderation appro ach to main assessment: Universal second marking as check or audit Assessment Feedb ack: Standard University procedure via a generic form.
-Information is given on popularity of the individual question s, relative performances across the cohort and common mistakes.
+Assessment: Ex $\alpha$ minotion 1 (000/) amination 1 (90%) Co ursework 1 (10%) Resit Assessment: Ex amination (Resit instrument) (100%) Assessment Description: This module is assessed by a combination of examination and coursework.
+The examination is worth 9 0% of the module, and will consist of 4 questions.
+All questions are compulsory. % of the module, and is an opportunity for students to gain familiarity with Simulink by performing a few Dynamics and Control related tasks.
+This is a self-study component, and therefore will not be addressed during lectures; students will, however, be provided with appropriate self- study material including a video tutorial. nain assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Standard University procedure via a generic form.
+Information is given on popularity of the individual questions, relative performances across the cohort and common mistakes.
 Other information includes the class grade for each question (1st class, 2:1 class, 2:2 class, 3rd class and fail) achieved by the cohort.
-C Individual students can make appointments with the lecturer to receive general feedback on the examination where this is requested.
-Failure Redemptio on: If a student is awarded a re-sit: Failure Redemption of this module will be by 100% Examination only.
-1 5 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus Visiting and Exchange Students - AVAILABLE IC
+Individual students can make appointments with the lecturer to receive general feedback on the examination where this is requested.
+Failure Redemption: If a student is awarded a re-sit: Failure Redemption of this module will be by 100% Examination only.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self- directed activities online and on-campus.
+AVAILABLE TO Visiting and Exchange Students